 Additional related issues, such as those associated with the use of code points not currently permitted in the root zone, are discussed in section 6.

-A review of the issues in the report, and possible considerations for next steps are discussed in section 7.
+Possible considerations for next steps are discussed in section 7.

+A guide to the terminology used in the report is contained in Appendix 2.

 The sets of issues in this report are analyzed in light of certain overriding considerations: the security and stability of the DNS, and user experience.
 Maintaining the security and stability of the DNS is central to ICANN’s core mission.
 It is of the utmost importance that the actual operation and maintenance of the DNS, on which many services rely, are not adversely impacted by the introduction of IDN variant TLDs.
 Where relevant, issues specifically impacting the stability of the DNS are discussed.
 Secondly, user experience considerations are a key theme throughout the discussion, with an extended examination of these issues in section 5.
-These issues concern avoidance of delegating variant TLDs in a manner that creates user vulnerabilities or a probability of confusion, as well as an interest in functionality and efficiency for the user experience.
+These issues concern avoidance of including variant TLDs in the DNS root zone in a manner that creates user vulnerabilities or a probability of confusion, as well as an interest in functionality and efficiency for the user experience.

+ICANN has been assisted in the creation of this report by a coordination team comprised of representatives from the case study teams.
+The coordination team provided valuable language and script support in discussion of the issues, and also served as reviewers to the structure and content of this report.
+Many of the discussions and comments from the coordination team are reflected in the report; however, this integrated issues report is the product of ICANN and as such may not necessarily reflect the views of individual members of the coordination team.
+Where specific case studies are cited in the report, the reader should refer to the relevant case study team report (see references in Appendix 1) for the complete account of that team’s work.

+A draft version of this report was circulated to the coordination team and efforts have been made to capture all review and feedback provided as of this writing.
+An extended review may not have been possible by all coordination team members due to time constraints, however, and thus members may be providing additional feedback on the report during the public comment period.

 Fundamental Assumptions

 The mission of ICANN is to coordinate, at the overall level, the global Internet's systems of unique identifiers, and in particular to ensure the stable and secure operation of the Internet's unique identifier systems.
 When considering the possible delegation of IDN variant TLDs, ICANN has the responsibility to undertake these activities in a manner that will not adversely affect the security or stability of the DNS.